privacybydesign/irma-documentation/yivi-docs/blog/2026-03-10-eu-age-verification-security/index.md

 > "Adding support for these features would introduce additional complexity, which could hinder the rapid adoption of the solution."

 So the EU chose speed over privacy.
-The current implementation uses standard mdoc presentations where Relying Parties see your actual credential: no unlinkability, no predicate proofs, no privacy-preserving verification.
-Every bar, website, and shop you verify your age with receives the same trackable credential.
+The current implementation uses standard mdoc presentations where Relying Parties see your actual credential.
+To mitigate linkability, the system uses batch issuance: [30 single-use credentials](https://github.com/eu-digital-identity-wallet/av-srv-web-issuing-avw-py/blob/main/app/metadata_config/metadata_config.json#L8) are issued at once, and each credential is discarded after one use.
+This prevents tracking across verifications, but once all 30 are used, users must scan their passport again to obtain a fresh batch.

 ---